CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 #### Common Metrics

-Metrics contained in the `queries_global.yml` file.
-These metrics are common to all versions of PostgreSQL and are recommended as a minimum default for the global exporter.
+These metrics are common to all versions of PostgreSQL and are recommended as a minimum default for the global exporter exporter connection.

  * *ccp_archive_command_status_seconds_since_last_fail* - Seconds since the last `archive_command` run failed.
 If zero, the `archive_command` is succeeding without error.